tomguim/Being/content/art/oldart.md

 ![](/img/IMG_0717.jpg)

-Portrait of the Captain of a sinking submarine
+Portrait of the Captain of a sinking german submarine